skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 Most notably, the PyInstaller-bundled executables include GPLv3+ licensed code, and as such the combined work is licensed under GPLv3+.

+The zipimport Unix executable (yt-dlp) contains ISC licensed code from meriyah and MIT licensed code from astring.

-See THIRD_PARTY_LICENSES.txt for details.
+See THIRD_PARTY_LICENSES.txt for more details.

-The zipimport binary (yt-dlp), the source tarball (yt-dlp.tar.gz), and the PyPI source distribution & wheel only contain code licensed under the Unlicense.
+The git repository, the source tarball (yt-dlp.tar.gz), the PyPI source distribution and the PyPI built distribution (wheel) only contain code licensed under the Unlicense.

 Note: The manpages, shell completion (autocomplete) files etc. are available inside the source tarball